 Then I look at a Jackson Pollock.
-Canvas spattered with paint slung with abandon from a fair distance.
+Canvas splattered with paint slung with abandon from a fair distance.
 Now, I can’t speak for the average person, but I pretty much have a fixed definition of fine art: if it looks like something I can do, it’s not all that fine.
-I have nothing against abstract; don’t get me wrong.
+I have nothing against abstract, don’t get me wrong.
 Picasso worked some fairly dreamy and complex lines into his masterpieces.
 But Mondrian?
-Gimme a straightedge and some poster paint and see if I can’t match that poseur.
+Gimme some poster paint and a straightedge and see if I can’t match that poseur.

 OK, I’m being just a tad harsh here.
 I really do appreciate the concept of aesthetics, and sarcasm aside, I would happily hang a Mondrian knock-off on my wall for the sheer pleasure of looking at it, assuming it didn’t clash with the chintz on the sofa.
-I can see the aesthetic beauty of minimalist art as well as the exquisite detail of a classic Goya.
-Each has its own form, its own beauty, and the vastly different styles of artists from Michelangelo to Gaugain to Warhol can all be valued, appreciated, admired and accepted into the collective cultural bucket we call Art.
+I can see the whimsical beauty of minimalist art as well as the exquisite realism of a classic Goya.
+Each has its own form, its own allure, and the vastly different styles of artists from Michelangelo to Gauguin to Warhol can all be valued, appreciated, admired and accepted into the collective cultural bucket we call Art.

 The one rule each of these disparate styles of art follows is striving for perfection within its own form.
 Perfection, you see, is the benchmark of value.
 The more expressive the artist, the more valuable his art.
-The finer the vintage of a wine, the higher its rating in the various Enthusiast, Spectator and other synonym-challenged publications.
+The finer the vintage of a wine, the higher its rating in the various Enthusiast, Spectator, Decanter and similar synonym-grasping publications.
 It’s sort of like comparing the King’s English to the common diction of the hoi polloi.

-Ah, here we go, finally coming around to the overrating of grammar.
+Ah, here we are, finally coming around to the overrating of grammar.
 The very word evokes an academic standard, a collection of Rules by which we are to write and speak if we are to be considered worthy of engaging in discourse with fine society.
 Rules that cannot be breached in the presence of headhunters, college professors and editors of the more respected publications that we hold in high esteem.
-No ending sentences with prepositions.
-No run-on sentences.
-No periods at the ends of phrases that masquerade as sentences.
+No ending sentences with prepositions!
+No run-on sentences!
+No periods at the ends of phrases that masquerade as sentences!
 Like this one.

 Take the title of my blog, for example. real ramble.
-No capitalized words as dictated by the grammatical convention of defining titles.
+No capitalized words as dictated by the grammatical convention of elevating titles.
 A period at the end of what can’t even generously be called a phrase.
 Why?
 It’s a statement.
 It provides a window into who I am and what this blog will offer.
 The phrase “a picture paints a thousand words” is apt here—the title is a picture, and it tells one as much about the blog as the words themselves.
-[Ed: I’ve since changed the name of the blog to include capital letters and no period.
+[Ed: I’ve since changed the name of my blog to include capital letters and deep-sixed the period.
 I sway with the breeze.]

-I’m sure that I’m not the first and I’m not alone in coming up with the concept of bending grammar to fit context.
-It is a social medium-driven world after all, one that has seen its share of uncapitalized sentences in emails followed by enough goofy acronyms to fill a teenaged girl’s closet.
+I’m sure that I’m not the first and not alone in proposing the concept of bending grammar to fit context.
+It is a social medium-driven world after all, one that has seen its share of uncapitalized sentences in emails followed by enough indecipherable acronyms to fill a teenage girl’s closet.
 The very invention of tweeting has empowered its own rules: fit what you have to say in 140 characters no matter how much the message looks like a ransom note.

-So in this wild-west atmosphere of anything goes in the name of cyberinformation, forgive me for creating my own rules of grammar.
+So in this Wild West atmosphere of anything goes in the name of cyberinformation, forgive me for creating my own rules of grammar.
 I don’t need anyone’s input or permission; the grammar sheriff has been driven out of town.
-“Wait!” you say—“Don’t you fancy yourself as a grammar policeman?
+“Wait!” you say—“Don’t you fancy yourself a grammar policeman?
 Double standard much?”
 Actually, there is a method to my madness.
-If I can bend the rules, I can create some as well.
+If I can bend rules, I can create some as well.

 The old chestnuts of grammar still apply.
-Use an apostrophe when making a word plural and you will incur my wrath.
-You do not have my permission to ask someone to give something to “John and I.” And I will never ask you to give something to “myself.”
+Use an apostrophe when making a word plural and you will incur my not inconsiderable wrath.
+Don’t even think of asking someone to give something to “John and I.” “Me and her went shopping,” violating three commandments, merits instant excommunication.
 Misspell a word at your peril, although I will quietly appreciate the creation of new words (see “uncapitalized” and “cyberinformation” above).